AI, Crayons, and the Illusion of Skill. The Rise of Creative Directors Everywhere.

 A Trend Desk on why having the tool doesn’t mean you have the talent.

 Truth is, AI didn’t replace creative thinking — it just exposed who had it in the first place.
+That is what no one is ready to hear.
 It’s like handing everyone a crayon and expecting a gallery show.
 Technically, sure, anyone can draw.
 But without vision, taste, and intention, you’re just doodling in public.

 So of course we’re diving into the mess — why else are we here?
 Because when the prompt goes live before the strategy does, things don’t just go wrong.
 They go weird.
 Fast.